Mohasalyan/nurse-my/README.md

 ## 📋 Overview

-**Nurse-My** is a comprehensive healthcare management system designed to assist nurses and healthcare professionals in managing patient care efficiently.
-Built with React and Firebase, it provides a modern, secure, and user-friendly interface for healthcare management tasks including patient monitoring, medical testing, medication tracking, and emergency response protocols.
+**Nurse-My** is a comprehensive healthcare management system specifically developed for the Matte Yehuda Veterans Association to digitally manage daily health checks, medications, patient files, and mental health monitoring in a convenient, secure, and accessible way.
+The system is designed for exclusive use by two authorized nurses working at the veterans' association.

+### 🎯 Target Users
+- Two authorized nurses at the Matte Yehuda Veterans Association
+- Restricted access system with secure authentication

+### 💻 System Requirements
+- Desktop or laptop computer
+- Internet connection
+- Modern web browser (Google Chrome or Mozilla Firefox recommended)
+- No local installation required - web-based application

 ---